On water exhibits for 2021 and co-located with National Drainage Show.

 Floodex is delighted to confirm that the November dates for Floodex 2021 London, at ExCeL on 9th & 10th November.

-Hopefully, everybody that needs a vaccine will have received one by the summer, so a November show should be under normal cconditions.
+Hopefully, everybody that needs a vaccine will have received one by the summer, so a November show will run under normal conditions.

 Why be an exhibitor?

 See what past exhibitiors had to say, in the tickertape, scrolling above.

 You will meet senior level people from the Internal Drainage Boards, member flood officers and engineers from the Association of SuDS Authrorities, relevant people from the Environment Agency, Local Authorities, engineering firms, contractors, developers, planners, estate managers, facility managers and many others.

 FLOODEX attracts a concentrated audience of high level decision makers and influencers, many of whom you won’t get to talk to anywhere else.